 You are going to Pakistan and have so much to look forward to.
 To stay safe from illness while abroad, the following document outlines health concerns and mandatory vaccinations for Pakistan.

 Here, you will find important information about health risks and vaccinations for Pakistan to avoid falling ill while abroad.
 These are the official recommendations.
 Whether or not you will need any of the listed vaccines depends on a variety of factors.
-Book a free telephone consultation with one of our prescribing nurses for a personal assessment and a list of travel vaccinations you will need.

 There is a presence of other diseases that cannot be prevented with injections for Pakistan.
 Below you will find risk prevention practices and information to stay safe.

 The risk of malaria is present below 2300 metres.
 High risk areas exist west of the Indus River including Quetta, Peshawar and Chitral, but also in the southern region including Hyderabad.
 Antimalarials are advised.

 The remaining regions east of the Indus River and including Karachi, and from Bahawalpur towards the north, Lahore and Islamabad, present a low risk.
 In these regions antimalarials are not usually advised.